joshdipo/AzureFundamentals/README.md

 - Use an automated response with a `Workflow Automation`

 `Workflow automation` uses `Azure Logic Apps` and `Security Center connectors`.
 The Logic app can be triggered by a threat detection alert or by a Security center recommendation, filtered by name or by severity.
 You can then configure the logic app to run an action, such as sending an email, or posting a message to a Microsoft Teams channel.

+## Azure Sentinel

+Azure Sentinel is a cloud-based SIEM (Security Information and Event Managment) system.
+A SIEM system aggregates security data from many different sources (as long as those sources support an open-stadard loggin format).
+It also provides capabilities for threat detection and response.

+### Capabilities

+-